NBA Draft Lottery: Sacramento Kings get 9th overall pick

 SACRAMENTO, Calif. — The Sacramento Kings, one of the worst teams in the NBA over the past 15 years, didn't catch a break in the draft lottery Tuesday night.
-They didn't get top selection and will stay with the 9th pick in the 2021 NBA draft.
+They were not able to jump into the top-five positions, and will stay with the 9th pick in next month's NBA Draft.

 Game 2 of the Western Conference finals, which the Kings haven't been to in almost two decades, 19 years to be exact, kicked off at 6 p.m., but before the highly anticipated sequel began, ESPN televised the 2021 NBA draft lottery.